-The claim comes from ETNews, one of the more reliable sources out of Samsung's home base in South Korea.
-The site's sources say that Samsung is mulling the possibility of ditching the volume, power and Bixby keys, replacing them with gestures.
+The buttonless claim came from ETNews, one of the more reliable sources out of Samsung's home base in South Korea.
+The site's sources said that Samsung was mulling the possibility of ditching the volume, power and Bixby keys, replacing them with gestures.

 Interestingly, Samsung has patented technology that places sensors on the sides of the device to activate certain features.
 It's also possible that the way you touch or squeeze the Galaxy Note 10's sides could prompt an action.

 A case, purportedly designed for the Galaxy Note 10, has leaked on Twitter, and it appears to mimic the mockups that have been posted recently.
 The placement of the buttons and camera flash, adjacent to the triple-lens module, square up well with renders that have leaked to date — potentially adding even more credibility to the latest images we've seen of the Note 10.

 Samsung could try to top its Galaxy S10 models with a Galaxy Note 10 that offers not three, but four cameras on the rear.
 That would match the number that Huawei has on its flagship P30 Pro phone, and that the Galaxy S10 5G has too.